 Unless otherwise determined by the Committee, club competitions will be held monthly, and the topics will include an Open and/or Set Subject each month.

 Open Subject competitions will permit any subject within these guidelines.

-The set subject competition will be to a topic defined and advertised in advance through the club newsletter.
-Guidelines to Set Subjects are published on the Club Website under the Competition > Subjects and Definitions.
+The set subject competition will be to a topic advertised in advance through the Website or the Weekly Update.
+Guidelines to Set Subjects are published on the Club Website under the Competition > Subjects and Definitions tab.

 6. LIMIT ON NUMBER OF ENTRIES PER MONTHLY COMPETITIONS

 The maximum number of competition entries will be THREE (3), with a max. of TWO (2) images in any single category (a category being Digital Colour, Digital Mono, Print Colour, Print Mono).

 The entries can be either print or digital, or a combination of both.

 All entries must be submitted through the Club Upload system.

 On visiting the website, click login and enter your login information.